hsivonen/encoding_rs/README.md

 * If debug assertions are enabled but fuzzing isn't enabled, lossy conversions to Latin1 in the `mem` module assert that the input is in the range U+0000...U+00FF (inclusive).
+* In the `mem` module provide conversions from Latin1 and UTF-16 to UTF-8
+  that can deal with insufficient output space.
+The idea is to use them first with an allocation rounded up to jemalloc bucket size and do the worst-case allocation only if the jemalloc rounding up was insufficient as the first guess.

 ### 0.8.4